joelsernamoreno/EvilCrowCable-Wind/README.md

 # Introduction

-Evil Crow Cable Wind is a BadUSB device based on two ESP32-S3 modules (It only allows charging of the mobile phone).
+Evil Crow Cable Wind is a BadUSB device based on two ESP32-S3 (It only allows charging of the mobile phone).

 Evil Crow Cable Wind can be controlled with a web panel over Wi-Fi, the device is configured in STATION mode.
 You will need to set up a Wi-Fi access point with your mobile phone or another device, Evil Crow Cable Wind will automatically connect to it.